axone-protocol/docs/docs/whitepaper/roles.md

 ***Responsibilities***

-DAO Participants are responsible for issuing improvement proposals, voting on these proposals, and staking $AXON tokens to participate in governance.
+DAO Participants are responsible for issuing improvement proposals, voting on these proposals, and staking $AXONE tokens to participate in governance.
 As protocol holders, they also have a direct stake in its direction and success.

 ***Interaction***

 DAO Participants interact with the protocol by making and voting on proposals, facilitated by staking $AXON.
-Each $AXON token provides a voting right.
+Each $AXONE token provides a voting right.

 ***Entity***

 DAO Participants can only be delegators or Validators for voting.
-Nevertheless, note that it is necessary to deposit $AXON to make a proposal and therefore not necessarily need to be a Delegator.
+Nevertheless, note that it is necessary to deposit $AXONE to make a proposal and therefore not necessarily need to be a Delegator.

 ## Dataverse & Zone Participants